What is debt consolidation?

 Step 5: Debt counselors and your creditors reach an agreement and finalize a new repayment plan for you.

 Step 6: Success!
-Finally, you consolidate your loans into a single monthly payment plan.
-You make payments to creditors till all your bills are repaid.
+Finally, consolidate your loans into a single monthly payment plan.
+You make payments to creditors until all your bills are repaid.

 3 Basic ways to consolidate debts

 1. Use the balance transfer method